 SAY GOODBYE TO TOMAHAWK?

-The Tomahawk we love is about to be destroyed by North East Wind.
+If they get their way, the Tomahawk we love is about to be destroyed by a foreign multinational.

 SAY GOODBYE TO TOMAHAWK?

-The Tomahawk we love is about to be destroyed by North East Wind.
+If they get their way, the Tomahawk we love is about to be destroyed by a foreign multinational.

-The Tomahawk we love is about to be destroyed by North East Wind.
+If they get their way, the Tomahawk we love is about to be destroyed by a foreign multinational.

-The Tomahawk we love is about to be destroyed by North East Wind.
+If they get their way, the Tomahawk we love is about to be destroyed by a foreign multinational.

-On their original website for the project ACEN published a map showing the region but leaving Tomahawk completely off the map.
-Doubling down, the two screen grabs above, both taken from maps in ACEN's 2022 Major Project proposal, also omit Tomahawk.
+On the original website of UPC/AC Renewables (owned by ACEN) Tomahawk was left off the map.
+ACEN has doubled down on the omission.
+The two screen grabs above, both taken from maps in ACEN's 2022 Major Project proposal (the first is on page 4 and the second is a copy of UPC's original map in Appendix B) also omit Tomahawk.
 The arrows show where Tomahawk should appear.

 For those who have never visited Tomahawk this is a satellite image.
 Admittedly no metropolis, but hardly inconsequential.

-According to ACEN's website they have been planning this development since 2019.
-It was not until October 2024 that ACEN met with the Tomahawk community and told us that a map showing where their towers will be put on their website.
-Three weeks later, at the Tomahawk recreation ground on November 17, they displayed the map shown above.
+According to ACEN's website, planning for this development began in 2019.
+As their Major Project Proposal shows in great detail, by 2022 planning was well under way.
+However, it was not until October 2024, five years later that ACEN held their first 'community information day' in Tomahawk.
+A month later, at the Tomahawk recreation ground on November 17, also for the first time they showed the community the map above.
 As you can see, it clearly shows the town surrounded by towers (the blue dots with white surrounds), with some as close as 3km.
-Although the words "INDICATIVE TURBINE LAYOUT" appear across each 'envelope', when we asked the ACEN employees present if any towers near the town could be moved, we were bluntly told "That is not going to happen".
+Although the words "INDICATIVE TURBINE LAYOUT" appear across each 'envelope', when we asked ACEN staff at the November 2024 information day if the 12 towers in front of Mt Cameron could be moved, we were bluntly told "That is not going to happen".

-Before you say NIMBY (not in my backyard) these proposed towers are 270 metres high, almost as tall as Sydney Tower, which as everyone knows, dominates the Sydney skyline.
-Dwarfing the towers at Mussleroe, these structures are at a gargantuan scale unseen in this state, and apart from any social, noise, flickering, wildlife or environmental considerations, will dominate the landscape wherever they are installed.
+Before you say NIMBY (not in my backyard) the proposed towers are 270 metres high, almost as tall as Sydney Tower, which as everyone knows, dominates the Sydney skyline.
+Dwarfing the towers at Mussleroe, these structures are at a colossal scale unseen in this state, and apart from any visual, noise, flickering, wildlife or environmental considerations, will dominate the landscape wherever they are installed.

 We don't think so.
-Given our State Government approved this project for 'Major Project' status in 2022, how much communication over these last five, and especially the last two years, has our community received from the State Government - or, for that matter any level of government?
+Given our State Government approved this project for 'Major Project' status in 2022, how much communication over these last five, and especially the last two years, has the Tomahawk community received from the State Government - or, for that matter any level of government?

 Zip.
 NOTHING.
 Not a peep.